COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Pre-training for LiDAR semantic segmentation

 \subsection{Intuition}

 Based on great COLA-DG results and encouraging COLA-S2S results, the next step would be to consider multi-source pre-training.
-As a reminder, the objective of pre-training neural networks is to learn re-usable geometric primitives that can be easily leveraged during finetuning to enhance final performance or to require less finetuning data.
+As a reminder, the objective of pre-training neural networks is to learn reusable geometric representations that can be easily leveraged during finetuning to enhance final performance or to require less finetuning data.
 Here, the pre-training and finetuning tasks are the same, namely semantic segmentation.
-Based on COLA-DG results, we have a guarantee that learned primitives are useful in new unseen data.
-Our proposed multi-source approach to pre-training is called COLA-PT and is illustrated in \autoref{fig:cola_pt}
+Based on COLA-DG results, we have a guarantee that learned representations are useful in new unseen data.
+Our proposed multi-source approach to pre-training is called COLA-PT and is illustrated in~\autoref{fig:cola_pt}.

-Contrary to COLA-S2S, COLA-PT expects finetuning data to be unavailable during pre-training.
-The training pipeline is as follows: the COLA-PT model is pre-trained with COLA, then the COLA-PT model is finetuned with the target data supervised by its fine label set.
+Contrary to COLA-S2S, COLA-PT expects fine-tuning data to be unavailable during pre-training.
+The training pipeline is as follows: the COLA-PT model is pre-trained with COLA and then fine-tuned with the target data supervised by its fine label set.

-In this section, we introduce our experiments, propose a qualitative analysis displaying why COLA can serve as a useful pre-training method, and finally present the quantitative results.
+In this section, we introduce our experiments, propose a qualitative analysis of why COLA can be a useful pre-training method, and present the quantitative results.